sarthakgrover/academic-kickstart/content/home/experience.md

   location = "Princeton, NJ"
   date_start = "2015-01-01"
   date_end = "2017-09-01"
-  description = """Researched IoT security and broadband usage.
+  description = """Researched IoT security, fingerprinting, and broadband usage.

   Projects:

-  *
-  *
+  * IoT feature extraction and fingerprinting
+  * Security and privacy of the Internet of Things
+  * Broadband traffic analysis for Comcast customers
+  * Teaching Assistant for Coursera MOOC Fog Networks and the Internet of Things
   """

 [[experience]]